ESG Rating & ESG Rating Advisory

 Environmental, social and governance (ESG) information on listed companies is increasingly requested by investors and regulators.

 ESG rating is an evaluation that certifies the soundness of an issuer, a security or a fund from the point of view of environmental, social and governance performance.
-It is complementary to traditional rating (credit risk assessment) and its aim is to increase the information available and therefore to improve the resulting evaluation and investment choices.
+Complementary to traditional rating (credit risk assessment), its aim is to increase the information available and therefore to improve the resulting evaluation and investment choices.

-Today, "financial" data will no longer be the only data analyzed; on the contrary, ESG factors will become more and more important, as they will play a fundamental role in determining the risk and return of an investment.
+Today, “financial” data are no longer the only data analyzed.
+On the contrary, ESG factors become more and more important, as they play a fundamental role in determining the risk and return on investment.

-A good ESG rating can help companies attract investment and reduce the cost of financing.
+A good ESG rating can help companies attract investments and reduce financing costs.

 Extra-financial rating companies

 There are several ESG rating systems set up by different rating agencies.
-Some of these rating systems are based on ESG performance, while others are based on ESG risk.
+Some of these rating systems are based on ESG performances, while others are based on ESG risks.

 ESG Rating Methodology